Bhabiji/FlowField/index.md

 ## 2. Integration Field
 ### The core of Flowfields
-The integration field is the core of the flow field calculations, deriving from the well known Dijkstra algorithm.
+The integration field is the core of the flow field where the pathfinding calculations are done, deriving from the well known Dijkstra algorithm.

 The integration field is calculated by first setting the value of each cell to a high value.
 After this the goal node's cost is set to 0 and is pushed to an open list.